 Problems with The Brush Module

-The brushes on certain Roombas are house in separate modules.
+The brushes on certain Roombas are housed in separate modules.
 The brushes may stop functioning correctly if these modules malfunction or if damage occurs to their internal gears.

 Problems with Software or Sensors